Yasashari/C4-contest/Reserve.md

 ## Significant roundoff error in melt() function

-significant roundoff error is caused when calculating numPeriods.
+Significant roundoff error is caused when calculating numPeriods.

 Proof of Concept